ssborbis/ContextSearch-web-ext/README.md

 Folders also have the choice `Browse Folder`.
 Normally this would be left-click, but you can set it to anything you want.

-If a button ( say middle-click ) is set to `Browse Folder` ujnder the folder column and `No Action` under the search engines column, clicking that button ( middle-click ) anywhere in the menu will close the folder and go back to the original menu.
+If a button ( say middle-click ) is set to `Browse Folder` under the folder column and `No Action` under the search engines column, clicking that button ( middle-click ) anywhere in the menu will close the folder and go back to the original menu.

 ```
   Current Tab